sim-x/simx-web/getting-started.rst

 .. literalinclude:: hellohandler.py

 Each service object in a SimX application inherits from the :class:`PyService <simx.core.core.PyService>` class exported from SimX.
 At creation time, a service is informed of its identity, the entity on which it lives  and any input parameters that have been passed in.
-Since a service and its entity always lives in the same memory space, all the  entity functions and data members are available to a service object.
+Since a service and its entity always live in the same memory space, all the  entity functions and data members are available to a service object.

 The :meth:`send_info <simx.core.core.PyService.send_info>` method referenced above is the communication work-horse of SimX and  follows the simple ``(what, when, who, where)`` paradigm.
 The parameters to it are: